 Members of our senior management team attend regular meetings where executive compensation, Company and individual performance, and competitive compensation levels and practices are discussed and evaluated.
-The Executive Chairman and CEO review their recommendations pertaining to NEO pay with the Compensation Committee, providing transparency and oversight.
-The Executive Chairman and CEO do not participate in the deliberations of the Compensation Committee regarding their own compensation.
+Our CEO reviews his recommendations pertaining to NEO pay with the Compensation Committee, providing transparency and oversight.
+The CEO does not participate in the deliberations of the Compensation Committee regarding his own compensation.
 The members of the Compensation Committee make all final determinations regarding CEO and NEO compensation.